 I’ll leave the battery-powered contraptions to someone else while I focus on simple, functional and versatile gloves for backcountry skiing and warmer winter days on the hill.
 Sometimes, even though the weather is cold, it’s nice to have some extra dexterity, so I opt for thinner gloves than most.
 On the surface, the DaKine Blockade Windstopper® gloves seem simple or lightweight, but I’ve quickly found them to be some of the best gloves I’ve worn in the backcountry.

-About the DaKine Blockade Windstopper Gloves
+DaKine Blockade Windstopper Glove Features

 At the core, the Blockade gloves are built using midweight Gore Windstopper fabric.
 Squished inside the glove’s Windstopper fabric is a water-resistant and breathable membrane that’s adhered to dense yet thin fleece on both sides.
 The effect is a soft and supple glove that still sheds water, yet errs on the side of breathability for comfort during blood-pumping activities (such as backcountry skiing, hiking XC skiing or snowshoeing).